datanav/docs/technical/powerofficego-chargebee.rst

 ------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a  Customer must be established.

-A new  Customer will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorders that is synchronized into .
+A new  Customer will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorders, or Salesorderlines that is synchronized into .

 Once a link between a Powerofficego Customers and a  Customer is established, it will keep in sync between the two systems, regardless of where it is edited.